alchakhvashvili/slate/source/index.html.md

 ## Get schedule page
 <p>
-  This page is text page
+  This page is list of all olympiad schedule
 </p>
 <p>
   Page - Object